 As a brand, you have to keep your finger on the pulse and leverage these events just as they’re just starting to go viral.
 This will help you gain a ton of traffic by showing people you know what’s up and exposing yourself to an audience that’s about to skyrocket.

 But here’s the thing we really want to highlight: You have to get in early.
 Really early.
 You have to see viral content before it’s fully gone viral.
 Jump on the bandwagon at that moment and you can sort of ride its coattails all the way to the top.
 Brands that caught on to the Mannequin Challenge early on, before it really blew up, undoubtedly reaped the benefits of such massive exposure.
+You can also use dark ads to avoid showing too much promotional content.
 When you wait until it’s too late in the game, there’s nothing fresh and exciting about the challenge anymore.
 Everyone’s already done it.